-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+- C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students who were subsequently - Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied - Total first-time, first-year (freshman) men who were admitted

-include wait-listed students who were subsequently offered admission.
-C1 Total first-time, first-year (freshman) men who applied 377 C1 Total first-time, first-year (freshman) women who applied 336 C1 Total first-time, first-year (freshman) men who were admitted 350 C1 Total first-time, first-year (freshman) women who were admitted 314 C1 Total full-time, first-time, first-year (freshman) men who enrolled 150 C1 Total part-time, first-time, first-year (freshman) men who enrolled 5 C1 Total full-time, first-time, first-year (freshman) women who enrolled 137 C1 Total part-time, first-time, first-year (freshman) women who enrolled 7

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Total first-time, first-year (freshman) women who were admitted - C1 Total full-time, first-time, first-year (freshman) men who enrolled 186 C1 Total part-time, first-time, first-year (freshman) men who enrolled 6 - C1 Total full-time, first-time, first-year (freshman) women who enrolled C1 Total part-time, first-time, first-year (freshman) women who enrolled 130 16 - C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Co Is your waiting list ranked?
+Yes No l C2 Do you have a policy of placing students on a waiting list?
+X l C2 If yes, please answer the questions below for Fall 2012 admissions:

-- Is your waiting list ranked? - C2 If yes, do you release that information to students? - Do you release that information to school counselors?
+- C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?